dazuma/toys/toys/docs/guide.md

 #### Descriptions and the flags DSL

-Flags may also have short and long descriptions, which are displayed in online help.
+Flags can also have short and long descriptions, which are displayed in online help.
 Set descriptions via the `desc:` and `long_desc:` arguments to the flag directive.
 The `desc:` argument takes a single string description, while the `long_desc:` argument takes an array of strings.
 Here is an example:

     flag :my_flag, "--my-flag",
          desc: "This is a short description for the arg",
-         long_desc: ["Long descriptions may have multiple lines.", "This is the second line."]
+         long_desc: ["Long descriptions can have multiple lines.", "This is the second line."]

 See the [above section on Descriptions](#Tool_descriptions) for more information on